MCorentin/sra-cleaning/README.md

 **The script is performing some sanity checks to assess if the proper changes were made to the assembly, but it is highly recommended to manually check the output files!**

+**note: sra-cleaning.py does not yet support multiple spans per sequence for the trimming step.**

 Note: I could not find a "standard" format for the Contamination.txt files.
 The script will parse the file to find the sequences below the "Exclude:" and "Trim:" lines.
 If your Contamination.txt file is different, feel free to contact me or create an issue on GitHub to improve the parsing within this script.

 ## Dependencies